 Notice: The following exercises entail that you modify the base program.
-You can modify the source code file dgramPFPACKETSend.c at the trampoline host in Network 2 by using the vi editor (Or vim); alternately, you can do the modifications locally in your home computer with your chosen editor and have the source code uploaded to the trampoline at every increment and then have it recompiled (Every time you modify the source code, either remotely or locally, you'll have to recompile it).
+You can modify the source code file dgramPFPACKETSend.c at the trampoline host in Network 2 by using the vi editor (Or vim)or maybe the nano editor; alternately, you can do the modifications locally in your home computer with your preferred editor and have the source code uploaded later to your account in paloalto at every increment and then have it recompiled (Every time you modify the source code, either remotely or locally, you'll have to recompile it).

-- 2. Have the program accept the Destination MAC address from the command line in hexadecimal base and separating each byte with a colon (The same MAC address format used by ifconfig).
+- 2. Have the program accept the Ethertype from the command line as a 4 hex-digit string.
 This argument is not optional. - a.
 Create a few unit tests to check that your program functions as expected.
-Monitor your program's operation with tcpdump at another host in RemLabB6. - 3.
-Have the program accept the Ethertype from the command line.
-This argument is not optional. - a.
+Monitor your program's operation with tcpdump at another host in RemLabB6.

+a.
 Create a few unit tests to check that your program functions as expected.
-Monitor your program's operation with tcpdump at another host in RemLabB6.
+Monitor your program's operation with tcpdump at another host in RemLabB6 by previously opening a new ssh session with it.